 Sun, sand, and sparkling seas make Bali the perfect destination to take your family on a beach vacation.
 Activities are suitable for all ages, from spotting the friendly monkeys of Ubud to exploring jungle temples and snorkeling in search of schools of fish and marine creatures.

-You and your kids can learn to surf at Bali’s beaches with their smaller waves, visit vibrant villages where locals dress in colorful traditional garments, and watch fire dancers perform with the sunset illuminating the seascape behind them.
+You and your kids can learn to surf Bali’s smaller waves, visit vibrant villages where locals dress in colorful traditional garments, and watch fire dancers perform, the sunset illuminating the seascape behind them.

-Our Family Vacations in Bali share the family-friendly possibilities in Bali and capture the spirit of adventure with activities perfect for young children and older teens, be they hikes through the forested mountains or water sports on world-class beaches.
+Our family vacations in Bali share family-friendly possibilities and capture the spirit of adventure with activities perfect for young children and older teens, be they hikes through the forested mountains or water sports on world-class beaches.

 On a trip to Bali, senior travelers can expect a comfortable vacation, thanks to the friendly lifestyle and cultural history that differs from mainland Indonesia.